Viz38/SkyHighTravels/README.md

 Name: SkyHighTravels

-Images: They have an insta and Fb page, We'll take from that (In img folder)
+Images: Added

 Logo: The one in ppt (in Images folder)

-Deadline: 20 May 2019
+Deadline: 25 May 2019

 Caption: Forget your troubles,travel with us